chanshukwong/Sudoku-Mutator/README.md

 # Sudoku-Mutator
-Python program mutate a Sudoku puzzle randomly
+Python program mutates a Sudoku puzzle randomly

+Read a sudoku puzzle from a csv file.
+Randomly swapping certain rows, columns, or numbers.
+But the sudoku puzzle still a valid sudoku puzzle.

+Remarks: This is just a cheat method to mutate a sudoku puzzle.